opencodeiiita/GoGit/CONTRIBUTORS/IIITA/Second_year/Ksathwik03/info.md

+Ques - How and why merge conflicts arise?
+Ans - A merge conflict arises when two branches both modify the same line(s) of a file and are subsequently merged.
+Git can't know which of the changes to keep, and merge conflict arises.

 Ques - Above, I told you to merge branch-1 into main, tell me which type of merge is this and why?
 Also, explain it too. cc
 Ans - This above type of merge is fast forward merge because there are no commits made on main branch after commiting in branch-1 when there are commits made on master branch after commiting on branch-1 then recursive merge occurs and there might be some merge conflicts.